gradiuscypher/rememdia/README.md

 - https://python.langchain.com/docs/tutorials/agents/
 - https://smith.langchain.com/public/65030797-7efa-4356-a7bd-b54b3dc70e17/r/e8a1c05e-1a65-4795-bfd8-d307d59a636b

+# Social Features

+## Within Rememdia

+- See shared notes
+- See shared links
+- Make sharing links public or private

+## With Discord

+- Search and Share notes and links to a discord channel
+- Post reading reminders to a discord channel
+- Chat with a bot about your notes and links

+## ATProto

+# Installation and Setup

+- Use docker to run the app

 ## Other thoughts

 - Fetching discord messages from a channel where someone saved links and notes